abwildan/abwildan.github.io/content/tech/rsync.md

 +++
-title = "rsync: The Best Tool for Backing Up Data" date = 2024-10-03T21:42:14+07:00 cover = ""
+title = "rsync: The Powerful Tool for Backing Up Data" date = 2024-10-03T21:42:14+07:00 cover = ""
 summary = "The simplest and easiest way to backup your data..."